pinchio/moji-web/README.md

 TODO
 ===
 - add csrf
-- add https
 - add http -> https redirect
 - add mojigram.com -> www.mojigram redirect
 - should shrinkwrap as part of the pre-commit hook
 - use 201 for POST success
-- sessions should be forever
 - Need to add tags_lower for search purposes.
 - Need to honor deleted_at flag
 - Need to update updated_at flag when things update